“Things that matter most must never be at the mercy of things that matter least.” Goethe

 I think we all tend to get distracted by the belief that we have to do more and more to be successful, that we have to prove something to ourselves or someone else,that we have to value what others think we should value.
 How many of us chase after a goal we think we “should” want, only to be miserable once we achieve it?

-Here are a couple of ideas that helped me realign my priorities.
-Maybe they can help you too.
+Here are a couple of ideas that helped me realign my life:

 1) Identify what truly matters to YOU.

-Here’s an exercise that can help identify where your energy is spent and where you would like to spend it!
+Here\’s an exercise that will help you inventory where your energy is spent and where you would like to spend it!

 – Make a list of what you value most, the different aspects of your life.